amidaware/trmm-docs/docs/faq.md

 If you would like us to do it for you please [contact support](support.md#commercial-support).

+## Should I use a Check or a Task?

+Checks

+- Run every 2-1440 mins (1 day max)
+- Results are naturally graphed, and not logged to the agents "History" tab

+Tasks

+- Is run using the Windows Task Scheduler on the agent.
+- Although multiple times/day can be scheduled it's complicated and will clutter up your "History" tab.
+- Best for periodic script runs that run daily/weekly/monthly/onboarding/once

 ## Is Tactical RMM vulnerable to Log4j

 No.

+## Terminology

+Code Signing: A windows .exe cryptographic signing process that can't be forged.
+The only want to reliably whitelist your TRMM agent is to have a Code signed agent that you can give the signers public key to your security software to whitelist.

+Mac/Linux Pre-Compiled binaries: Are provided by Amidaware so you can install agents on Mac and Linux.
+This requires [sponsorship](sponsor.md).
+If you want to test Mac/Linux agents please contact [support](ttps://support.amidaware.com) and open a ticket to request a 7 day hosted trial.